ionelmc/pytest-benchmark/docs/usage.rst

       -h, --help            show this help message and exit --sort=COL            Column to sort on.
 Can be one of: 'min', 'max', 'mean', 'stddev', 'name', 'fullname'.
 Default: 'min'
-      --group-by=LABEL      How to group tests.
-Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or
+      --group-by=LABELS     Comma-separated list of categories by which to group tests.
+Can be one or more of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or
                             'param:NAME', where NAME is the name passed to
                             @pytest.parametrize.
 Default: 'group'